-In a remote lowland village surrounded by trees and expansive green fields, resides the ninth NPH home, Casa Padre Wasson.
-The Bolivian family began in April 2005 at a small home in Santa Cruz.
+The ninth NPH home, Casa Padre Wasson, is located in a remote lowland village surrounded by trees and expansive fields.
+In April 2005, the Bolivian family was founded in a small home in Santa Cruz.

-Now it has expanded to their own property in the countryside with 12 family-style homes that house almost 120 children.
-As Bolivia is the poorest country in South America, NPH is eager to grow and offer protection and family strengthening services to children in need.
+In 2008 NPH Bolivia expanded to their own property in the countryside with 12 family-style homes that house almost 120 children.
+Because Bolivia is the poorest country in South America, NPH is eager to expand and provide protection and family strengthening services to vulnerable children.

 Our NPH property includes a community clinic, a primary school, homes for volunteers and staff members, a fish farm, a farm and vegetable garden.